MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 -	Push in: System reset

 ## Power Draw Measurements
 For these estimates, battery life was measured using two eneloop pro NiMH AAA batteries (total of ~2232 mWh) while playing the Legend of Zelda: Oracle of Seasons intro on loop.
-Keep in mind, these are rough estimates - I rounded to the nearest 5 minute interval, and the nearest 10's of mW.
+Keep in mind, these are rough estimates.
+I rounded to the nearest 5 minute interval, and the nearest 10's of mW.
 Actual playtime *will* vary due to a variety of factors, but these should be good ballpark numbers.
 (I will update this table as I get more data.)

+In general, you can expect to get between 3 and 6 hours of gameplay.
+The power LED will dim with about 30 minutes left of playtime.

 | IPS Screen Brightness | Cartridge Type | Volume | Headphones? | Time to dim LED | Playtime       | Power Draw (mW) |
 | --------------------- | -------------- | ------ | ----------- | --------------- | -------------- | --------------- |